 Proposals for new residential development must include adequate children's play space in accordance with the most up-to-date guidance on developer contributions.
 New development should meet the quantity, quality and accessibility standards for open space as established through the Wyre Forest District Open Space, Sport and Recreation Assessment (October 2008).
-Play areas should be designed to meet the Fields In Trust Planning and Design for Outdoor Sport and Play standard (formerly the National Playing Fields Association Six Acre Standard), including LEAPs and NEAPs as follows:
+These standards are set out in Appendix D. Play areas should be designed to meet the Fields In Trust Planning and Design for Outdoor Sport and Play standard (formerly the National Playing Fields Association Six Acre Standard), including LEAPs and NEAPs as follows: